Nursing Student Handbook

 Drug Competency Guidelines

-Program based drug computation competency exams are required by all students each semester except first semester juniors who will demonstrate drug computation competency throughout the semester.
-First semester juniors will demonstrate drug competency per the course syllabus
+The following guidelines are to provide information and assistance to MBSON students on their Drug Competency exam.
+MBSON drug competency exams are required by all students each semester except first semester juniors who will demonstrate drug computation competency throughout the semester.
+First semester junior students will demonstrate drug competency per the course syllabus.

 - Competency for second semester juniors is 90% accuracy.